TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 For this task, you will be given bash scripts that have errors in them.

-I will have the correct code included in "details" but I suggest you try to solve the problems on your own beforehand, so you have a better understanding on the code.
+I will have the correct code included in "details" but I suggest you try to solve the problems on your own beforehand, so you have a better understanding of the code.

 ### 2.2.1: > and >>